Srinagar: Road

 The city is served by many highways, including National Highway 1A and National Highway 1D.

 Air

-Sheikh ul-Alam International Airport has regular domestic flights to Leh, Jammu, Chandigarh, Delhi and Mumbai and occasional international flights.
+Srinagar International Airport has regular domestic flights to Leh, Jammu, Chandigarh, Delhi and Mumbai and occasional international flights.
 An expanded terminal capable of handling both domestic and international flights was inaugurated on 14 February 2009 with Air India Express flights to Dubai.
 Hajj flights also operate from this airport to Saudi Arabia.

 Rail

 Srinagar is a station on the 119 km long Banihal-Baramulla line that started in October 2009 and connects Baramulla to Srinagar, Anantnag and Qazigund.
 The railway track also connects to Banihal across the Pir Panjal mountains through a newly constructed 11 km long Banihal tunnel, and subsequently to the Indian railway network after a few years.
 It takes approximately 9 minutes and 30 seconds for a train to cross the tunnel.
 It is the longest rail tunnel in India.
 This railway system, proposed in 2001, is not expected to connect the Indian railway network until 2017 at the earliest, with a cost overrun of 55 billion INR.

 The train also runs during heavy snow.

 There are proposals to develop a metro system in the city.
 The feasibility report for the Srinagar Metro is planned to be carried out by Delhi Metro Rail Corporation.